vekaonelove/godelHW/README.md

    - DTO (data transition object) layer
        - classes *ShortenUrlRequest* and *ShortenUrlResponse*

-4) Add Unit tests and logs
+4) Add Unit tests for Service methods.

 **PROSPECTS / TODO / Project Scalability**
+- add application logs using slf4j
 - increase security by using additional encryption
 - add flexible shortened URL sizes (from 4 to 8, for example - depends).
 At the moment it's constant and equal to 6.